elastic/elasticsearch-py/docs/reference/getting-started.md

 helpers.bulk(client, generate_docs())
 ```

 These helpers are the recommended way to perform bulk ingestion.
 While it is also possible to perform bulk ingestion using `client.bulk` directly, the helpers handle retries, ingesting chunk by chunk and more.
-See the [*Client helpers*](/reference/client-helpers.md) page for more details.
+Refer to the [*Client helpers*](/reference/client-helpers.md) page for more details.

 #### Getting documents [_getting_documents]